FROSTR-ORG/igloo-desktop/BUILD.md

 - Generate SHA256 checksums for all files
 - Create a GitHub release with verification files
 - Upload all binaries with dual-layer security

+> **Note**: The release workflow now runs an explicit `Validate Package Version` job that halts the pipeline if the pushed tag version differs from `package.json`.
+Always run the release script (step 2) before creating the tag manually to keep versions aligned.

 ## Testing Locally